-The 16 internal processor registers are referred to as the "scratch pad register".
-Eight of these are programmable general registers which include the program counter (PC) and stack pointer (SP).
-In the KDll-A processor, the additional eight registers (not accessible to the program) are used for a variety of functions as shown on the block diagram.
-Such functions include: intermediate address (TEMP), source and destination data (SOURCE, DEST), a copy of the instruction register (IR), the last interrupt vector address (VECT), registers for console operation (TEMPC,ADRSC), and a stack pointer for operation of the KTll-D Memory Management Option (SP USER).
-In summation, the data path logic is the fundamental section of the processor and performs data storage, modification, and routing functions.
+The 16 internal processor registers comprise the Scratch Pad Register.
+Eight of these are programmable general registers which include the Program Counter (PC) and Stack Pointer (SP).
+In the KD11-A Processor, the additional eight registers (not accessible to the program) are used for a variety of functions as shown on the block diagram.
+Such functions include: intermediate address (TEMP), source and destination data (SOURCE, DEST), a copy of the Instruction Register (IR), the last interrupt vector address (VECT), registers for console operation (TEMPC, ADRSC), and a stack pointer for operation of the KT11-D Memory Management Option (SP USER).

+In summation, the data path logic is the fundamental section of the processor; it performs data storage, modification, and routing functions.
 The other two sections of the processor (interface and control) exist primarily to support the data path logic.

 An important aspect of the data path logic is its expandability.
-The D MUX signals represent an outgoing bus and the BUS RD lines are a wired OR input bus.
-Just as the scratch pad register and the processor status register are connected between these two signal buses, other devices can also be connected between them.
-For example, the KEll-E Extended Instruction Set option and the KEll-F Floating Instruction Set option are connected between these two signal buses for arithmetic expansion of the basic processor.
+The D MUX signals represent an outgoing bus and the BUS RD lines are a wired-OR input bus.
+Just as the Scratch Pad Register and the Processor Status Register are connected between these two signal buses, other devices can also be connected between them.
+For example, the KE11-E Extended Instruction Set option and the KE11-F Floating Instruction Set option are connected between these two signal buses for arithmetic expansion of the basic processor.

-3.4 CONTROL LOGIC
+3.4 MICROCONTROL

-The final section of the block diagram is the microprogram control logic which provides the required control signals for the data path logic and the interface logic.
-The prime element of the control logic is the read-only memory (ROM) which provides the various microwords.
+The final section of the block diagram is the microcontrol logic which provides the required control signals for the data path logic and the interface logic.
+The prime element of the control logic is the read-only memory (ROM) which provides the microwords.
 The bits in each microword (U WORD), in turn, control machine operation as described in Chapter 2.
-Other elements within the control section include address and address modification logic that receives inputs from the ROM, the instruction register with associated decoding logic, various processor flags, and basic machine timing and flag control logic.
+Other elements within the MICROCONTROL section includes microaddress and microaddress modification logic that receives inputs from the ROM, the Instruction Register with associated decoding logic, various processor flags, and basic machine timing and flag control logic.

-When an instruction is fetched from an external data storage location, the instruction enters the processor from the Unibus, passes through the D MUX, and is loaded into the instruction register under microword control.
-The output of the instruction register is decoded by combinational logic (IR DECODE) to provide the microbranch signal (basic microbranch code, BUBC) for several branch conditions and the discrete auxillary signals required by the condition code logic and ALU control logic.
-The last sections of logic are discussed immediately because of their interaction with the data path section.
-The operation of the basic microcontrol comes next.
+When an instruction is fetched from an external data storage location, the instruction enters the processor from the Unibus, passes through the D MUX, and is loaded into the Instruction Register under microword control.
+The output of the Instruction Register is decoded by combinational logic (IR DECODE) to provide the microbranch code (BUBC) for several branch conditions and the discrete auxiliary signals required by the condition code logic and ALU control logic.
+The last sections of logic are discussed immediately because of their interaction with the DATA PATHS section.
+The operation of the basic microcontrol follows.

-3.4.1 CONDITIONAL CODES INPUT
+3.4.1 Condition Codes Input

 The condition codes are used to store information about the results of each instruction so that this information can be used by subsequent instructions.
-The information recorded in the condition code bits (N,Z,V,C) of the processor status register differ for each instruction type and often for the part of the instruction being executed.
-In addition, the information to be recorded can vary for different types of instructions.
-The condition codes logic is combinational logic that alters the condition codes during the latter part of an instruction cycle.
-During this time, condition codes are combinations of data register contents, overflow situations, etc. The decoded output of the IR DECODE logic and the select processor status (SPS) code of the microword determine which conditions are to be presented as the data input to the processor status register.
-In addition, the SPS code determines when the processor status register should be loaded directly from the D MUS.
+The information recorded in the condition code bits (N, Z, V, C) of the Processor Status Register differ for each instruction type, and often for the part of the instruction being executed.
+The decoded output of the IR DECODE logic and the select processor status (SPS) code of the microword determine which conditions are to be presented as the data input to the Processor Status Register.
+In addition, the SPS code determines when the Processor Status Register should be loaded directly from the D MUX.

-3.4.2 ALU CONTROL
+3.4.2 ALU Control